 And just like any other kind of panic, once people start to freak out, more people tend to freak in turn.
 Panic and anxiety tends to be horrendously contagious.

-We've seen this before in history with women's bodies, too.
-For instance, commercial (rather than medically prescribed) douching came about thanks to a whole bunch of folks who gave women the idea that there was something wrong with the way our vulvas smelled on their own.
+We've seen this before in history with, especially, women's bodies, too.
+For instance, commercial (rather than medically prescribed) douching came about thanks to a whole bunch of folks who gave people the idea that there was something wrong with the way our vulvas smelled on their own.
 They suggested the natural vulva and vagina wasn't clean, despite the fact that unlike almost anywhere else on our body, the vagina is a brilliantly self-cleaning organ which is healthiest when left to do the job without interference or help.
-Back when, women were even douching with Lysol -- a practice promoted by that company -- if you can believe it.
-Now we know (and some people knew then), that douching actually is more likely to create a bad scent over time than leaving the vagina alone is, and that women who douche get BV and pelvic inflammatory disease at higher rates than women who don't.
-Long story short: some folks found a way to capitalize on women's insecurities, women fell for it (some still do), and often wound up with the opposite result, less cash in their pockets, vulvas that still smelled like vulvas and poorer health, to boot.
+Back when, people were even douching with Lysol -- a practice promoted by that company -- if you can believe it.
+Now we know (and some people knew then), that douching actually is more likely to create a bad scent over time than leaving the vagina alone is, and that those who douche get BV and pelvic inflammatory disease at higher rates than those who don't.
+Long story short: some folks found a way to capitalize on insecurities, people with them fell for it (some still do), and often wound up with the opposite result, less cash in their pockets, vulvas that still smelled like vulvas and poorer health, to boot.

 We see it with men's bodies today, too, with invented panic about penis size that individuals who create bunk "penis enhancement" drugs or devices make millions on based on exploiting someone else's insecurity.